Santa Barbara Rescue Mission Bethel House

 Santa Barbara Rescue Mission Bethel House - Santa Barbara, CA

 Santa Barbara Rescue Mission Bethel House is a substance abuse treatment center located at 24 West Arrellaga Street in the 93101 zip code in Santa Barbara, CA. The treatment center accepts women.
 It also provides treatment to adult women.
-Some of the treatment approaches at Santa Barbara Rescue Mission Bethel House include motivational incentives, anger management and counseling for substance abuse.
-It also offers employment counseling services, counseling for families and individual counseling services.
+Some of the treatment approaches at Santa Barbara Rescue Mission Bethel House include motivational incentives, counseling for trauma victims and motivational interviewing.
+It also offers individual counseling services, employment counseling services and hepatitis education.
 In addition, it provides discharge planning.
-Santa Barbara Rescue Mission Bethel House provides residential long term rehab and long term rehab.
+Santa Barbara Rescue Mission Bethel House provides long-term residential treatment and residential treatment.

 Address: 24 West Arrellaga Street, Santa Barbara, CA 93101